 Typhim Vi (Intramuscular)

 Typhoid fever is a serious disease that can cause death.
-It is caused by a germ called Salmonella typhi, and is spread most often through infected food or water.
+It is spread most often through infected food or water.
 Typhoid may also be spread by close person-to-person contact with infected persons (such as occurs with persons living in the same household).
 Some infected persons do not appear to be sick, but they can still spread the germ to others.

 Typhoid fever is very rare in the U.S. and other areas of the world that have good water and sewage (waste) systems.
 However, it is a problem in parts of the world that do not have such systems.
 If you are traveling to certain countries or remote, out-of-the-way areas, typhoid vaccine will help protect you from typhoid fever.
 The U.S. Centers for Disease Control (CDC) currently recommend caution in the following areas of the world: